joelparikh/me/README.md

+# Navigate to:
-# Navigate to `joelparikh.github.io/me` to see the webpage.
+`joelparikh.github.io/me` to see the webpage.